How to choose architectural glazing for cold climates

-Thermal efficiency is the key point when it comes to choose the right architectural glazing for cold climates.
-By using high thermally insulating glazing, it is possible to keep the internal temperature to a comfortable level to live and have more sustainable lifestyle for the environment.
+Thermal efficiency is key when it comes to choosing the right glazing solution for cold climate builds.
+By using highly thermally insulating systems, internal temperatures can be sustainably kept at a comfortable level to ensure the occupants’ comfort while reducing energy consumptions.

 Thermal Performance of Glazing in Cold Climates

-Glazing solutions have two main components which are the glass and the framing profile.
+Glazing solutions are made of two main components: the glass and the framing profile.
 Both glass and frame should be thermally broken for cold weather climates to be able to provide the higher thermal efficiency.

-The thermal break makes the frame as two different interior and exterior sections.
-This break decreases the heat energy transfer across the framing profile using a low thermal conductive polyamide, or polyurethane material.
-These materials are generally preferable to make that thermal break because these materials are excellent thermal barriers.
+A thermal break separates the frame into two sections from within, which decreases the heat energy transfer across the framing profile by using a low thermal conductive polyamide, or polyurethane, as these materials are excellent thermal barriers.

-The glazing element of the system is also should be insulated; a gas filling and spacer bars between the glass panels will make the glazing insulated and thermally broken.
+The glazing element of the system is also insulated with a gas filling, while the inclusion of spacer bars between the glass panes creates a thermal break within the glass unit.

-The lower the U value, the better insulating the architectural glazing solution so for cold climate installations we are often looking to achieve the lowest possible Uw value.
+The lower the U value, the better the insulation.
+For this reason, the ideal glazing configurations for cold climates aim to achieve the lowest possible Uw values.

 Heated Glass for Cold Climates